 Moore’s been concerned for a long time, of course.
 For several years, he contributed a weekly column to WorldNutDaily.
 It was a hearty stroganoff of supply-side twaddle, fundamentalist Christianity, Randian hokum, Islamophobia, and an apparent obsession with homosexuality.
 Continue reading Take Five (Running on Empty edition)

 So Mr. or Ms. Dark Horse, you have not played by the rules, you late-comer, and your belly fire is suspect.
 And people will go to great lengths to prove their suspicions correct.
-Therefore, you must be willing to . . . → Read More: TSW #4
+Therefore, you must . . . → Read More: TSW #4

 I was six years old in 1975.
 I didn’t know much about the world.
 I did not know, nor did I care, who was President.
 I didn’t know that Richard “I’m not a crook” Nixon had recently resigned.
 I didn’t know that his replacement, some guy named Ford, had fallen down the steps while leaving Air Force One and put a dramatic coda on that whole sordid business.
 But I did know one thing.
 Summers were made for playing outside, getting drinks from hoses, and helping Grandma weed the garden.
 That’s what the summer of 1975 was for me.